AqwamCreates/DataPredict/docs/API/Others/GradientDescentModifier.md

 * featureMatrix: Matrix containing all data.

-* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.
+* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability (optional).

 #### Returns: